kamireddym28/Cloud_Vault/README.md

 **Route53**: This application is hosted on web using Route53, a registered web domain provided by AWS.

 **Elastic Beanstalk**: Cloud vault was deployed using Elastic bean stalk, a service to host web applications.
-It manages the web application using important features such as load balancing, auto scaling, health monitoring etc. It comes with EC2 instances by default.
+It manages the web application by keeping track of important features such as load balancing, auto scaling, health monitoring etc. It comes with EC2 instances by default.

 **S3**: S3 bucket was used to store the files in AWS where a life cycle policy was enabled for the bucket in such a way that the files exist in standard s3 for 75 days, then moves to standard IA and stays there for 365 days and then moves to s3 glacier for another 365 days and finally gets deleted.
 Transfer acceleration was enabled to avoid any delays due to internet routing and speed.